coding4vinayak/agent-frame-work1-emergent/README.md

 2. **Data Agent** (`data_processor`): Data transformation with Pandas
 3. **Custom Agents**: Extend `BaseAgent` to create your own

+### Agent Marketplace

+The platform includes an agent marketplace where:
+- Admins can register new agents via UI or API
+- Users can browse available agents by category
+- Agents can be activated per organization
+- Configuration schemas enable customization
+- Execution history is tracked per agent

 ### Creating Custom Agents

 1. Create a new file in `python-agents/agents/`
 2. Inherit from `BaseAgent`
 3. Implement the `execute()` method
 4. Register in `MODULE_REGISTRY` in `main.py`
+5. Register metadata via the API or UI

 ### Execution Flow